dermotreynolds/Docs/README.md

-# Welcome to the Cloud Product Catalogue
+# Welcome to the ABC Cloud Product Catalogue

-This is the definitive source for Cloud Product information within <TBC>.
+This is the definitive source for Cloud Product information within ABC.

 It will provide you guidance on what is available within the platform and how you can consume it.